 Cayuga in Cayuga County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 55.112′ N, 76° 43.776′ W. Marker is in Cayuga, New York, in Cayuga County.
-Marker is at the intersection of Railroad Street and Water Street, on the right when traveling south on Railroad Street.
+42° 55.11′ N, 76° 43.776′ W. Marker is in Cayuga, New York, in Cayuga County.
+Marker is at the intersection of Railroad Street and Lake Road, on the right when traveling south on Railroad Street.
 Touch for map.
 Marker is in this post office area: Cayuga NY 13034, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Sullivan-Clinton Campaign (here, next to this marker); Site of East End of the Cayuga Long Bridge (here, next to this marker); George A. Wyman (here, next to this marker); Sullivan’s Campaign (approx. 2.2 miles away); Potter Inn Farm (approx. 2.3 miles away); Old Genesee Stage Route (approx. 2.3 miles away); Captain Charles B. Randolph Welcome to Seneca Falls (approx. 3 miles away).
+Site of Cayuga Long Bridge (here, next to this marker); George A. Wyman (here, next to this marker); Site of East End of the Cayuga Long Bridge (a few steps from this marker); Sullivan’s Campaign Potter Inn Farm (approx. 2.3 miles away); Old Genesee Stage Route (approx. 2.3 miles away); Captain Charles B. Randolph (approx. 2.6 miles away); Welcome to Seneca Falls (approx. 3 miles away).
 Touch for a list and map of all markers in Cayuga.

 Credits.
-This page was last revised on December 2, 2019.
-This page originally submitted on November 30, 2019, by Larry Gertner of New York, New York.
-This page has been viewed 41 times since then and 5 times this year.
-Photos: 1, 2, 3. submitted on November 30, 2019, by Larry Gertner of New York, New York. • Michael Herrick was the editor who published this page.
+This page was last revised on December 10, 2019.
+This page originally submitted on December 10, 2019, by Larry Gertner of New York, New York.
+This page has been viewed 43 times since then and 6 times this year.
+Photos: 1, 2, 3, 4. submitted on December 10, 2019, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.